 The first instance is the fallacy that entertaining at home is cheaper than going out.
 This can be true, but not necessarily all the time.
 It is great to host friends and family and one should enjoy every moment of it; life is too short not too.
 I am definitely not implying that one should not host people in your home, but the point of this post is about saving money.
 If you specifically decide to host people at your home instead of going out (in order to save) then you need to ensure that you do actually spend less money.

 Think of the average restaurant bill that you would be paying if you went out, and now look at what you are about to spend in order to host your friends.
 Flowers, candles, snacks, wine, groceries, dessert, etc… It is easy to go overboard and spend more than you would have.
-(Especially if you’re married to a chef, which is the case for me.)
-The point is not to be stingy though.
+(Especially if you’re married to a chef, which is the case for me) The point is not to be stingy though.
 If you wish to save money then calculate the costs of going versus what you would like to spend when entertaining and chose the cheaper option.
+It’s all about being intentional.

 A picnic vs lunch out